 Bonfils-Stanton Foundation Artists Training Program Overview

 There are many places to learn how to sing; there are few places to learn how to be a performing artist.
-The difference is subtle, but it is a difference on which Central City Opera has built an effective and successful training program perennially sought after by gifted young American singers.
+The difference is subtle, but it is a difference on which Central City Opera has built an effective and successful training program perennially sought after by gifted early-career singers.

 PROGRAM OBJECTIVES